Constantin Dima: Chindia Târgoviște

 In the summer of 2022, Dima moved to Chindia Târgoviște in Liga I. On 3 January 2023, he left the club by mutual consent.

+Metaloglobus București

+In February 2023, Dima moved to Metaloglobus București in Liga II.

 International career

 Dima has represented Romania national football team at numerous youth level: U17, U19 and U21.
 In May 2021, he was called up for the Romanian Olympic football team.